Remod-org/HumanNPC/README.md

 **Note:** All NPC have unique userIDs, (BasePlayer.userID), so you may easily save information of NPC by userID.

-Called when the NCP is getting hit
+Called when the NPC is getting hit
 ```csharp
  OnHitNPC(BasePlayer npc, HitInfo info)
 ```

-Called when the NCP is getting used (pressed use while aiming the NPC)
+Called when the NPC is getting used (pressed use while aiming the NPC)
 ```csharp
  OnUseNPC(BasePlayer npc, BasePlayer player)
 ```